NVIDIA/CUDALibrarySamples/cuSOLVER/Xtrtri/README.md

-# cuSOLVER triangular matrix inversion computation example
+# cuSOLVER Triangular Matrix Inversion Computation example

 ## Description

-This code demonstrates a usage of cuSOLVER trtri function introduced in CUDA 11.4 that provides interface to compute the inverse of a upper or lower triangular matrix.
+This code demonstrates a usage of cuSOLVER Xtrtri function introduced in CUDA 11.4 that provides interface to compute the inverse of a upper or lower triangular matrix.
 Examples perform following steps for both APIs:
 - Generating random diagonal dominant matrix of provided type on the host